hku-mars/joint-lidar-camera-calib/README.md

 Note that the step **Refinement of Visual Scale and Extrinsic Parameters** in the Initilization stage is also executed here.

 ### 4.4 Adaptability
+For the pinhole model with/without distortions, there are multiple combinations of camera intrinsic parameters.
+For instance, (f, cx, cy), (f, cx, cy, k1, k2), (fx, fy, cx, cy, k1, k2, p1, p2), and so on.
+Users should adapt the corresponding functions in include/calib.hpp to the specific parameters they use.

 ## 5 Acknowledgements
 In development of this work, we stand on the state-of-the-art works: [COLMAP](https://github.com/colmap/colmap) and [BALM2](https://github.com/hku-mars/BALM).